 - Fine motor movements (i.e. lock pins, keys, small auto mechanical parts)

 - Exposures to chemicals and electricity may include but are not limited to solvents, oil base paints, chemical spills, cleaners and glues

 This is a twelve month assignment on the P range of the Classified Job Schedule.
 The assignment of the step will be in compliance with the current Collective Bargaining Agreement and range of pay is located in the current Classified Salary Schedule.

 Performance of this job will be evaluated in accordance with the provisions in the Collective Bargaining Agreement between Tigard-Tualatin School District 23J and Oregon School Employees Association Chapter 51.

-This job description is not intended to be and should not be construed as an all inclusive list of all the responsibilities, skills, or working conditions associated with the position.
-While it is intended to accurately reflect the position’s activities and requirements, the administration reserves the right to modify, add or remove duties and assign duties as necessary that still reflect the essential functions of the department.
+This job description is not intended to be and should not be construed as an all inclusive list of all the responsibilities, skills or working conditions associated with the position.
+While it is intended to accurately reflect the position’s activities and requirements, Administration reserves the right to modify, add, remove and assign duties as necessary that reflect the essential functions of the department.

 Job Contact Information